flowdev/spaghetti-cutter/README.md

 - `size`: the maximum allowed size/complexity of a package.
 Default is `2048`.
 - `no-god`: `main` won't be god package.
-- `ignore-vendor`: ignore vendor directories when searching for the project root (only makes sense as a command line argument).
+- `ignore-vendor`: ignore vendor directories when searching for the project root
 - `root`: explicit project root.
 Should be given by the position of the config file instead.
   (only makes sense as a command line argument).